-Students in 9th—12th grade should enroll in this class with beginning drawing skills recommended but not required for this class.
+Students in 9th-12th grade should enroll in this class.
+Beginning drawing skills are recommended but not required.
 Students should also have a basic understanding of the elements of art.

 Evaluation and Feedback

-All in-class projects will be submitted at each stage and formally critiqued through our website on Canvas; I will provide detailed critiques on all artwork at each stage of our projects (focusing on understanding and demonstration of the concept vs. artistic skill/natural talent with the goal being to improve skills at the individual level).
+All in-class projects will be submitted at each stage and formally critiqued through our website on Canvas.
+I will provide detailed critiques on all artwork at each stage of our projects, focusing on understanding and demonstration of the concept versus artistic skill/natural talent with the goal being to improve skills at the individual level.
 Students will submit a progress photo of their drawings after each class and I will provide video or written individualized feedback on their drawings with guidance and encouragement to challenge their skills.
-Students receive all critiques well before the next live art class so that they may steadily develop and grow in their artistic abilities while improving their work and developing their own artistic style with each assignment.
-Students will also submit weekly sketchbook assignments for feedback each week as well.

 All in-class projects will be given a grade for completion, as well as rubric feedback on the following:

 I will confirm registration with parents and provide a welcome email with clear details and video instructions on how to navigate this course.
-All parents are welcome to join us in Canvas as observers, and I will respond to all parents and student questions via email within 24 hours during the week, at least within 48 hours on the weekend.
+All parents are welcome to join us in Canvas as observers, and I will respond to all parents’ and student questions via email within 24 hours during the week, and within 48 hours on the weekend.
 I prefer communication through Canvas on our course website.